woohoolabs/yin/README.md

 $requestValidator = new RequestValidator(new DefaultExceptionFactory(), $includeOriginalMessageInResponse);
 ```

-To customize the exceptions which can be thrown, it is necessary to provide an [Exception Factory](#exceptions).
+In order to customize the exceptions which can be thrown, it is necessary to provide an [Exception Factory](#exceptions).
 On the other hand, the `$includeOriginalMessageInResponse` argument can be useful in a development environment
-when you also want to return the original message in the error response which may be triggered by the exception.
+when you also want to return the original request body that triggered the exception in the error response.

 In order to validate whether the current request's `Accept` and `Content-Type` headers conform to the JSON:API
 specification, use this method: